dcomtois/summarytools/README.md

         expression to select all the matching column(s)

-To account for the frequencies of unshown values, the “(Other)” row is automatically added
+To account for the frequencies of unshown values, the “(Other)” row is automatically added.

-In combination with the `order` argument, the feature can be very practical.
+In combination with the `order` argument, the subsetting feature can be very practical.
 For a character variable containing a large number of distinct values, showing only the most frequent can be achieved easily:

 ``` r